syhpoon/xyzcmd/doc/user/plugins.rst

 **from_load_data(<plugin>, <obj>)**
    Load public data <obj> from <plugin>.

-In both cases <plugin> is a plugin namespace path.
+In all cases <plugin> is a plugin namespace path.

 Once loaded plugin is stored in cache, so subsequent calls will simply return it from cache.
 If reloading needed ``reload`` method is used.